Axisel/GameofLifeC/README.md

 # GameofLifeC
-An implementation of the game Game of Life in C
+An implementation of the Game of Life in C